DanielLitvak97/WorldOfGames/README.md

 ----MySQL (DB) & Docker----
-Whenever the user wins a game, the score he gets, will be saved into a container of MySQL DB.
+Whenever the user wins a game, the score he gets, will be stored into a container of MySQL DB using the "Scores.py" script.
 Which is at the same time, there is a flask python script running (MainScores.py) that queries the DB above for the current score.
 Then displays it in its web application, which can be accessed by "http://localhost:8777".

-THe following were done to acomplish that:
+THe following were done in order to acomplish that:

 I created 2 Dockerfiles: